-Let’s face it, anyone who has enough money, or who doesn’t mind getting deeper in debt, can turn an old, tired, mobile home into a beautiful place by simply gutting it and installing all new everything.
+Let’s face it, anyone who has enough money, or who don’t mind getting deeper in debt, can turn an old, tired, mobile home into a beautiful place by simply gutting it and installing all new everything.
 That is not what we did and frankly, that is not who we are.
-We wanted to enhance and restore as much of what was already there as possible; and to use what we already had in the way of furnishings.
+We wanted to enhance and restore as much of what was already there as possible, and to use what we already had in the way of furnishings.
 This type of renovation takes a lot of planning and a lot of late nights laying in bed and visualizing all the possibilities.

 Of course, this type of renovation requires a great deal more creativity, ingenuity, and hard work then the “gut and replace” remodel; and yet, it is so much more rewarding.
 Why?
 Primarily because the end result will be a less expensive; one-of-a-kind, living space, like no other, rather than a cookie cutter, model home.
 It will simply have more character and, I believe, be so much more beautiful, interesting and functional.